RockmanEXEZone/MMBN-Mod-Card-Kit/README.md

  -  **Qwiscot**, for the extremely useful Rockman EXE card-e+ Cards guide.
  -  **Tim Schuerewegen**, for his awesome e-Reader API documentation.

-Rockman, Rockman EXE, Mega Man and Mega Man Battle Network are © Capcom 1987 - 2015.
+Rockman, Rockman EXE, Mega Man and Mega Man Battle Network are Â© Capcom 1987 - 2015.
 All rights belong to their respective owners.